awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-EKS-quickstart.md

-# Quick Start Setup for Container Insights on Amazon EKS and Kubernetes<a name="Container-Insights-setup-EKS-quickstart"></a>
+# Quick Start setup for Container Insights on Amazon EKS and Kubernetes<a name="Container-Insights-setup-EKS-quickstart"></a>

 To complete the setup of Container Insights, you can follow the quick start instructions in this section\.

+**Important**
+Before completing the steps in this section, you must have verified the prerequisites including IAM permissions\.
+For more information, see [Verify prerequisites](Container-Insights-prerequisites.md)\.

-Alternatively, you can instead follow the instructions in the following two sections, [Set Up the CloudWatch Agent to Collect Cluster Metrics](Container-Insights-setup-metrics.md) and [Send logs to CloudWatch Logs](Container-Insights-EKS-logs.md)\.
+Alternatively, you can instead follow the instructions in the following two sections, [Set up the CloudWatch agent to collect cluster metrics](Container-Insights-setup-metrics.md) and [Send logs to CloudWatch Logs](Container-Insights-EKS-logs.md)\.
 Those sections provide more configuration details on how the CloudWatch agent works with Amazon EKS and Kubernetes, but require you to perform more installation steps\.

 **Note**
 Amazon has now launched Fluent Bit as the default log solution for Container Insights with significant performance gains\.
 We recommend that you use Fluent Bit instead of Fluentd\.

 ## Quick Start with the CloudWatch agent and Fluent Bit<a name="Container-Insights-setup-EKS-quickstart-FluentBit"></a>

 There are two configurations for Fluent Bit: an optimized version and a version that provides an experience more similar to FluentD\.
 The Quick Start configuration uses the optimized version\.
-For more details about the FluentD\-compatible configuration, see [Set Up Fluent Bit as a DaemonSet to Send Logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md)\.
+For more details about the FluentD\-compatible configuration, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](Container-Insights-setup-logs-FluentBit.md)\.

 To deploy Container Insights using the quick start, enter the following command\.